Ideas to help create the perfect Christmas tree

 Choosing how you want to decorate your Christmas tree can play an important part in creating your home's festive look.
 Do you love classic red and gold, chic Scandinavian greys, seasonal sparkle or bright colours?
 Whether you favour one of these looks, or you want to mix and match a few, our stylish range of Christmas decorations is sure to make your tree look its best.

-We've created these distinctive, on-trend looks to inspire you to get creative with your Christmas look.
+We've created these distinctive, on-trend collections to inspire you to get creative with your Christmas look.

 Create the magic of a classic Christmas this festive season with our charming collection of red, gold and silver decorations with green accents.
 Great for mixing with your existing decorations or starting a whole new look, they evoke all the warmth and comfort of the holiday season.